 About

 Camp Bloomfield offers recreational and camping programs that include traditional camp activities adapted for safety.
-Campers take part in independence and life skills activities, adaptive sports, and memorable trips.
-In addition to the camp sessions, the recreation program includes adaptive sports and memorable trips for individuals who are blind or visually impaired.
+The program also includes independence and life skills activities, adaptive sports, and memorable trips for individuals who are blind or visually impaired.

 • Ages: 7–18 years old